-Cate Ambrose is President and Executive Director of the Latin American Private Equity & Venture Capital Association (LAVCA).
-She speaks and writes regularly on a range of topics related to public policy and private investment in Latin America, and is a regular commentator on CNN En Español, Bloomberg, and Fox Business and a guest lecturer at The Wharton School.
-Cate is also on the Board of Directors for Youth INC, a non-profit dedicated to improving the lives of New York City’s youth and a member of the Bretton Woods Committee, a nonpartisan network of prominent global citizens, which works to demonstrate the value of international economic cooperation.
+Cate speaks and writes regularly on a range of topics related to public policy and private investment in Latin America.
+She is a commentator on CNN En Español, Bloomberg, and Fox Business and a guest lecturer at The Wharton School.

 Master of Public Administration, International Economic Policy, Columbia University